isorna/dropcommander/docs/es/dfc/the-basics/game-components.md

 ## Battlegroup cohesion
 ## Cohesión de BattleGroup

 The individual groups that make up a battlegroup are free to split up as much as they wish, but they avoid penalties to the battlegroup s overall effectiveness by staying closer together.
-When it comes to comparing Strategy Ratings (see Strategy Ratings for more details), **a battlegroup temporarily increases its Strategy Rating by +1 for each of its groups that is more than 12  away from any other group in the same battlegroup.**
+When it comes to comparing Strategy Ratings (see Strategy Ratings for more details), **a battlegroup temporarily increases its Strategy Rating by +1 for each of its groups that is more than 12  away from any other group in the same battlegroup**.
 Los grupos individuales que conforman un grupo de batalla son libres de dividirse tanto como deseen, pero evitan las penalizaciones para la efectividad general del grupo de batalla al mantenerse más juntos.Cuando se trata de comparar las calificaciones de la estrategia (vea las calificaciones de la estrategia para obtener más detalles), ** un grupo de batalla aumenta temporalmente su calificación de estrategia en +1 para cada uno de sus grupos que está a más de 12 de cualquier otro grupo en el mismo grupo de batalla. **

 Special rules can increase or decrease the standard 12  coherency distance for battlegroups.